 - Click Finish to create the new texture map layer.

-- Select all shapes in the OSM_Shapes layer in the Scene Editor..
+- Select all the shapes in the OSM_Shapes layer in the Scene Editor.

 Because some shapes already have a valid start rule set, the Set Start Rule dialog box appears.

-Because the operation of importing streets from shapefiles and geodatabase files is almost identical, a specific example for geodatabases is not shown here.
+You can also import shapefiles (SHP) and geodatabase (GDB) data into CityEngine.
+Because the operation of importing streets from shapefiles and geodatabases is almost identical, a specific example for geodatabases is not shown here.

-- Drag and drop the streets.shp file from the Navigator into the 3D viewport.
+- Drag the streets.shp file located in the \data\ folder into the Viewport.

 The .shp data in this example contains the width attribute to control the street width.
-Data with no such attribute results in default street widths.
-Street widths can also be set manually after import.
-Mappings to other attribute names are possible as well using attribute mapping.
-See the CityEngine manual for details.
+If the shapefile doesn't have the width attribute, default street widths are automatically assigned.
+Also, street widths can be set manually after import.
+Mappings to other attribute names are also possible using attribute mapping.

 Assign rule file

 Finally, you'll assign rules to generate street models:

 - Drag the sesame_01.cga rule file onto the selected shapes in the Viewport.